Collectivity of Saint Martin: Demographics

 Most residents live on the coastal region in the towns of Marigot (the capital), Grand-Case and Quartier-d'Orleans.
 Most residents are of black or mixed Creole ancestry, with smaller numbers of Europeans and Indians.

 French is the official language of the territory.
 Other languages spoken include English, Dutch, Papiamento and Spanish.
-A local English-based dialect is spoken in informal situations on both the French and Dutch sides of the island.
-The sizable Haitian community (7,000 in 2000) also use Haitian Creole.
+The Saint Martin dialect of Virgin Islands Creole (based on English) is spoken in informal situations on both the French and Dutch sides of the island.
+The sizable Haitian community (7,000 in 2000) also uses Haitian Creole.

 The main religions are Roman Catholicism, Jehovah's Witnesses, various Protestant denominations, Hinduism and Islam.

+Structure of the population

 Education

 The collectivity has the following public preschool, primary, and elementary schools: